- 1. Name of the medicinal product

 Transfer from other insulin medicinal productsWhen transferring from other intermediate or long-acting insulin medicinal products, adjustment of the Insulatard dose and timing of administration may be necessary.Close glucose monitoring is recommended during the transfer and in the initial weeks thereafter (see section 4.4).

-Method of administrationInsulatard is a long-acting human insulin.
+Method of administrationInsulatard is a human insulin with gradual onset and long duration of action.
 Insulatard is administered subcutaneously by injection in the thigh, the abdominal wall, the gluteal region or the deltoid region.
 Insulin suspensions are never to be administered intravenously.Injection into a lifted skin fold minimises the risk of unintended intramuscular injection.The needle should be kept under the skin for at least 6 seconds to make sure the entire dose is injected.
 Injection sites should always be rotated within the same region in order to reduce the risk of lipodystrophy.
 Subcutaneous injection into the thigh results in a slower and less variable absorption compared to the other injection sites.
 The duration of action will vary according to the dose, injection site, blood flow, temperature and level of physical activity.Insulin suspensions are not to be used in insulin infusion pumps.

 Administration with a syringeInsulatard vials are for use with insulin syringes with a corresponding unit scale.Insulatard vial is accompanied by a package leaflet with detailed instructions for use to be followed.